samuel-h-owen/api-directory_documentation/service-page/features-and-benefits.md

 - Subscribe to APIs
 - Manage application credentials

 The API Directory is also available to U-M students, temporary staff, and alumni.
 These groups will need sponsorship to use the API Directory.

-Contact the [API Directory Team](apidir-contact@umich.edu) for more information.
+Refer to the [Getting Started][getting-started] page for more details.

-## Publish an API
+## Develop & Publish an API

 Data owners who are interested in opening data for use by one or more developers may request to [develop & publish an API](https://documentation.its.umich.edu/node/3973) in the directory.
 As an API developer, you will have tools to audit use, grant or deny access requests, and automate roll-on and roll-off processes.
 You also have options to create an unlisted API that is accessible only by request.